Parameter uncertainty estimation for exponential semi-variogram models: Two generalized bootstrap methods with check- and quantile-based filtering: Simulation study

 \subsection{Metaparameters for the empirical semi-variogram}

 The maximal distance specifies the maximum value up to which pairwise distances are considered within the semi-variogram estimation process.
 Three values $1.1\cdot h^*, 1.5\cdot h^*$ and $2\cdot h^*$ are used.
-The true practical range according to the given semi-variogram model is $h^* = 599.15$.
+The true practical range according to the given semi-variogram model is $h^* = 415.89$.

 The number of lag intervals is chosen to be $10$.
-According to that, the range of pairwise distances from 0 to the maximal distance is divided into 10 equidistant lag intervals.
+Accordingly, the range of pairwise distances from 0 to the maximal distance is divided into 10 equidistant lag intervals.
 For each interval, a point estimate is calculated based on all point pairs within the lag bin for the empirical semi-variogram.